saffybonbon/Iron_Speciation_Calc/README.md

 Python tool to estimate melt FeO and Fe2O3 from FeOt, with error propagation via monte carlo simulation.

+You will need to download the script "fe_partition_calc.py" and the excel file "Iron_speciation_calculator_input".
+The file "Fe_calculator_tutorial_workbook.ipynb" contains examples for how the function works, using example data in the input spreadsheet.
+The file "Iron_speciation_calculator_tutorial_output.xlsx" contains the results you should obtain from running the example data in the input spreadsheet.

 #### Input Spreadsheet:

   - Temperature is given in °K